mitchelllisle/queueplus/README.md

 ## Usage

-You can use AioQueue with all the same functionality as a regular `asyncio.Queue`
+You can use AioQueue with all the same functionality as a regular `asyncio.Queue`.

 ```python
 from queueplus import AioQueue